AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 ## Analysis overview

-There are two main steps of this genes of interest analysis workflow:
+There are three main steps of this genes of interest analysis workflow:

-1. **Genes of Interest Calculations**: Provided gene identifiers are first optionally mapped to a specified keytype.
+1. **Mapping gene identifiers**: Provided gene identifiers are first mapped to a specified keytype when `--perform_mapping` is `TRUE`.
-Then the normalized data are used to prepare heatmap matrix and annotation objects using only the provided genes of interest.
+2. **Heirarchical clustering of the dataset with genes of interest**: Hierarchical clustering is performed on the normalized data associated with the provided genes of interest.
-2. **Genes of Interest Plots**: Once GOI results are calculated and stored in separate RDS files, the heatmap matrix and annotation objects are used to plot a heatmap that displays genes on the x-axis, cells on the y-axis, and uses color to indicate gene expression scaled using a z-score.
+These clustering results are used to generate a heatmap that displays genes on the x-axis, cells on the y-axis, and uses color to indicate gene expression scaled using a z-score.
 This heatmap can used to identify if any clear structure or groupings of cells with similar gene expression patterns are present.
+3. **Visualization of genes of interest expression** (Sina, PCA, and UMAP plots):
-Additionally, the normalized and transformed expression for each of the provided genes of interest in comparison to the mean expression of all genes present in the dataset are plotted using `geom_sina()`.
+The normalized and transformed expression for each of the provided genes of interest in comparison to the mean expression of all genes present in the dataset are plotted using `geom_sina()`.
 Following are UMAP and PCA plots where each dot represents a cell and the color indicates the individual gene of interest’s expression.